Lana-chan/palmdle/README.md

 https://github.com/RobbieNesmith/PalmWordle - A prior clone of the guessing game for Palm, which inspired me to learn Palm OS development to try and make my own version for older devices

+https://kevincox.ca/2022/03/01/dictionary-compression/ - For helping me with ideas how to compress the allowed guesses list

+https://dmitry.gr/ - For help with the Palm OS API and encouragement

 [1]: https://palm2000.com/projects/compilingAndBuildingPalmOsAppsOnUbuntu2004LTS.php
 [2]: https://github.com/Lana-chan/palmdle/releases